scriptituk/tv-test-card-maker/README-beta.md

 Funsville Memetic Laboratories (FML) is the web space of Steve Heap, a.k.a.
 [FMLTheGeneral](https://www.youtube.com/@FMLTheGeneral/videos), author of CardMaker on the defunct oodletuz\.fsnet\.co\.uk domain but available on The Wayback Machine.
 Pertinent links are:

-- [FML Test Card Maker](https://web.archive.org/web/20151010221017/http://www.oodletuz.fsnet.co.uk/soft/tcmaker.htm) – the `tcmaker.zip` file contains the `CardMaker.exe` executable, Compiled HTML Help, resource files, instructions and some sample Test Card Definition (TCD) files
+- [FML Test Card Maker](https://web.archive.org/web/20151010221017/http://www.oodletuz.fsnet.co.uk/soft/tcmaker.htm) – the `tcmaker.zip` file contains the `CardMaker.exe` executable, Compiled HTML Help (CHM), resource files, instructions and sample Test Card Definition (TCD) files
 - [The TCD Resource](https://web.archive.org/web/20160305053742/http://www.oodletuz.fsnet.co.uk/tcd/index.htm) – a lot of TCD files for UK, European and other world standard test cards
 - [Testcards by Wenlock Burton (VK3YWB)](https://www.flickr.com/photos/wenlockburton/albums/72157629092497514/with/2884520670) – a Flickr album of 80 more test card reconstructions using CardMaker
-- [Wenlock’s Testcard Galleries and TCDs](https://www.oocities.org/wenlockburton/testcards/index.htm) – showcase and a downloadable zip file of all his TCDs on the OoCities\.org archive.
+- [Wenlock’s Testcard Galleries and TCDs](https://www.oocities.org/wenlockburton/testcards/index.htm) – showcase and a downloadable zip file of all his TCDs on the oocities\.org archive.

 TCD files are conceptually like TCM templates: they define pattern objects and layer properties.
-The TCD format is plain text, tab- and space-separated property values, stored as imlicit fixed-point integer decimals (2 dp), and integer RGB colours.
+The TCD format is plain text: tab- and space-separated property values stored as implicit fixed-point integers (2 dp), integer 24-bit RGB colours, and text.

-The image (click to enlarge) shows CardMaker running on Windows 10 with two layers: pattern elements on the left and cutouts on the right.
-The image also shows a CHM Help window and a Paint window of the generated PM5544 test card.
+The image (click to enlarge) shows CardMaker running on Windows 10 with two layers: pattern elements on the left and cutouts on the right, also a CHM Help window and a Paint window of the image generated from the PM5544 TCD sample.

-CardMaker generates lossless BMP and variable-quality JPEG images.
+CardMaker generates lossless BMP and variable-quality JPEG images only, no vector formats.
-Despite its 32-bit 2004 vintage, it is a well designed, intuitive and functional app.
+Despite its legacy 32-bit 2004 vintage it is well designed, intuitive and functional.
-For detailed information see the [CardMaker Help](assets/CardMaker-help.pdf) PDF converted from the CHM file.
+For detailed information see the [CardMaker Help](assets/CardMaker-help.pdf) PDF converted from the CHM.

 </details>